Definitive Guide to Directed Trusts

 Most financial advisors, and clients are well aware of what directed trusts can do for them (e.g. provide flexibility on management of trust assets).
 There is allot of ‘noise’ about directed trusts and explaining the hows, whys, why nots etc. is important for all to be educated about.

-The critical thing to keep in mind is that the trust industry is undergoing a quiet revolution that has wrested control of trust accounts away from traditional trustees—primarily in the banks and other large institutions—and back into the hands of independent trust companies and advisors.
+The critical thing to keep in mind is that the trust industry is undergoing a quiet revolution that has wrested control of trust accounts away from traditional trustees—primarily in the banks and other large institutions—and back into the hands of independent trust companies, advisors and most importantly clients.

 Legal experts contend that there have been more changes in trust law in the last 20 years that have taken place in the prior two centuries.
 These changes have been tectonic in scope and promise to affect every aspect of how trusts are invested and administered for decades to come.

 Ultimately, the biggest changes will relate to who will perform the critical duties related to the trust and how these tasks will be assigned.
-In any event, these are exciting times for financial advisors who want to play a bigger role in their clients’ assets . . . but to do so effectively, they must have a basic understanding of what directed trusts are really all about.
+In any event, these are exciting times for financial advisors and importantly, clients, who want a bigger role and say in the management of trust assets . . . but to do so effectively, they must have a basic understanding of what directed trusts are really all about.

 What is a Directed Trust?

 However, legal statutes allow the creators of a trust to direct the trust company to follow the investment choices of an outside advisor.
-In these directed trust arrangements, control over the assets (and the investment fees they generate) remains with the legacy advisor, while the trustee administers the trust itself.
+For trust assets held inside a LLC even more flexibility is given to clients.
+In these directed trust arrangements, control over the assets (and the investment fees they generate) remains with the legacy advisor or whomever the client decides upon, while the trustee administers the trust itself.
 Since both trustee and investment advisor are thus free to do what they do best, this aligns the interest of all parties with the grantors and beneficiaries themselves, while minimizing potential conflicts.